-I have been volunteering for some time now, and have tried this website called WorldPackers to find such volunteering options across Europe and Australia (well, they’ve volunteering options in every continent and pretty much every country in the world).
+I have been volunteering for some time now, and have tried websites like WorldPackers and Workaway to find such volunteering options across Europe and Australia (well, they’ve volunteering options in every continent and pretty much every country in the world).

-In case you’re wondering what’s WorldPackers… WorldPackers is a website where you can find volunteer positions in tourism, agriculture or as an au-pair anywhere in the world, and where potential hosts can hire you.
+In case you’re wondering… these websites are platforms where you can find volunteer positions in tourism, agriculture or as an au-pair anywhere in the world, and where potential hosts can hire you.
 You start by creating an account.
-All you have to do is sign-up, pay the signup fee USD 49 per year, and create a profile.
+All you have to do is sign-up, pay the signup fee, and create a profile.
 Once it’s done, you can start contacting businesses or local hosts based on countries, cities, and/or type of work.
 The general gist in each location is that you get a room and board in exchange for a few hours of work every day.
 It’s that simple.
-Though to some people, USD 49 may seem like unnecessary money to bleed, imagine the heaps you can save by staying and eating for free somewhere in just one week (how about in Switzerland!!!).
+Though to some people, the sign up fee may seem like unnecessary money to bleed, imagine the heaps you can save by staying and eating for free somewhere in just one week (how about in Switzerland!!!).
 And consider all the amazing experiences you will get totally free on top!